 Figure 4.3.
 Example of rebuilding trends from 50 simulation runs (colored lines).
+Vertical axis is SPR, horizontal axis is year.

 Figure 4.4.
 Long-term outcomes of a management strategy

 Acknowledgements

 WJH thanks the Administrative Team and Project Teams for constructive discussions and insights that led to the development of management strategies that are examined in this report.
 WJH would also like to thank Dr. Julia Coates, Dr. Laura Rogers-Bennett, Mr. Ian Taniguchi, and Dr. Jono Wilson for their technical guidance throughout the process of conducting this management strategy evaluation.